Thomas Graham Jr. (American football): Chicago Bears

-Graham was selected by the Chicago Bears in the sixth round, 228th overall, of the 2021 NFL draft.
+Graham Jr. was selected by the Chicago Bears in the sixth round, 228th overall, of the 2021 NFL draft.
 On June 2, 2021, he signed his four-year rookie contract with Chicago.
 He was waived on August 31, 2021, and re-signed to the practice squad the next day.
-The Bears elevated Graham to their active roster after their secondary was depleted by injuries and COVID-19.
-Graham made his NFL debut on December 20 against the Minnesota Vikings.
+The Bears elevated Graham Jr. to their active roster after their secondary was depleted by injuries and COVID-19.
+Graham Jr. made his NFL debut on December 20 against the Minnesota Vikings.
 After playing every snap on defense with seven tackles and three pass breakups, he was signed to the active roster the next day.

-On August 30, 2022, Graham was waived by the Bears and signed to the practice squad the next day.
+On August 30, 2022, Graham Jr. was waived by the Bears and signed to the practice squad the next day.

 Cleveland Browns

-On September 13, 2022, Graham was signed by the Cleveland Browns off the Bears practice squad.
+On September 13, 2022, Graham Jr. was signed by the Cleveland Browns off the Bears practice squad.
 He was waived on October 11 and re-signed to the practice squad.
-He was promoted back to the active roster on October 31.
+He was promoted back to the active roster on October 31, 2022.

-On August 4, 2023, Graham was waived/injured by the Browns and placed on injured reserve.
-He was released on November 28.
+On August 4, 2023, Graham Jr. was waived/injured by the Browns and placed on injured reserve.
+He was released on November 28, 2023.

 Pittsburgh Steelers

-On January 23, 2024, Graham signed a reserve/futures contract with the Pittsburgh Steelers.
+On January 23, 2024, Graham Jr. signed a reserve/futures contract with the Pittsburgh Steelers.
 He was waived on August 27, and re-signed to the practice squad.
-He was released on October 29.
+He was released on October 29, 2024.

 Baltimore Ravens

-On August 18, 2025, Graham signed with the Baltimore Ravens.
+On August 18, 2025, Graham Jr. signed with the Baltimore Ravens.
 He was waived as part of final roster cuts and re-signed to the practice squad the next day.
-Graham was waived from the practice squad on September 3.
+On September 3, 2025, Graham Jr. was waived from the Ravens' practice squad.

+BC Lions

+On September 21, 2026, Graham Jr. signed with the BC Lions of the Canadian Football League (CFL), and joined their practice roster.
+On September 24, 2026, Graham Jr. was promoted to the Lions' active roster.